kristithrasher/UFOs/README.md

 # UFOs
 ### Analysis
 #### Overview of the analysis:
   Working with a web application with a single filter for UFO sightings based on Date.
- * Purpose of this project is to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the  same time.
+The puurpose of this project is to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the  same time.
 In addition to the date, I added table filters for city, state, country, and shape.
 This allows for not just a single search filter but a multiple search filter for UFO sightings based on provide data file.
 Used HTML, JavaScript, CSS, BOOTSTRAP to complete this task.

 #### Results: